6467.0 - Selected Living Cost Indexes, Australia, Mar 2018 Quality Declaration

 'By how much would after tax money incomes need to change to allow households to purchase the same quantity of consumer goods and services that they purchased in the base period?'

-In the September quarter 2015, the living costs of pensioner and beneficiary households (PBLCI) rose 0.2%.
-Over the same period, the living costs of self-funded retiree households rose 0.5%, employee households and other government transfer recipient households rose 0.2% and age pensioner households rose 0.1%.
+In the September quarter 2017, the living costs of age pensioner households rose 0.8%.
+Over the same period, pensioner and beneficiary households (PBLCI), employee households and other government recipient households rose 0.7%.
+The living costs of self funded retiree households rose 0.6% and age pensioner households rose 0.5%.
 For more information about the September quarter 2017 results, see Main Contributors to Change.